Terrence Howard: Debunking Terryology

 All calendars today still lack a zero year with the exception of the astronomical year numbering system, which includes a year 0 to facilitate calculations across the BCE divide.”

-Later, in chapter 16 when I tell the story of the Islamic Golden Age, and how a few centuries earlier in India, circa the 5th century, the modern concept of zero was discovered.
-I tell that part of the story like this:
+Later, in chapter 16, the story of the Islamic Golden Age is told.
+The story of how a few centuries earlier in India, circa the 5th century, the modern concept of zero was discovered.
+That part of the story is told like this:

 “Imagine a world without zero: you show anyone three rocks and take two away, they know you now have one rock.
 You take that rock away and you have nothing.
 They know it, it’s not hard.
 Now let’s have an ancient mathematician keep track.
 The first calculation, “3-2=1″ is easy.
 But when you take the last rock away, they understand the absence, but to them it shifts to a logic problem.
 The rocks are no longer something of concern.”